-Gerry Clark has worked for the Water Resources Department for 23 years.
-For the past 17 years he has worked in the Certificate Section processing Claims of Beneficial Use, providing training to Certified Water Right Examiners (CWRE) and proctoring the annual CWRE Exam.
+Gerry Clark has worked for the Water Resources Department for 24 years.
+For the past 18 years he has worked in the Certificate Section processing Claims of Beneficial Use, providing training to Certified Water Right Examiners (CWRE) and proctoring the annual CWRE Exam.
 Before working in the Certificate Section he worked on the Klamath Adjudication and on water right applications.
 Prior to working for the Department he worked on a survey crew for 5 years.
 He has a degree in Elementary Education from Western Oregon State College.

 Rhonda works as a Remote Sensing Surveyor in the Geometronics unit of the Oregon Department of Transportation.
 Prior to beginning her career at ODOT, she received Bachelor of Science Degrees in Geomatics and Applied Mathematics from the Oregon Institute of Technology in 2016 and a Masters of Civil Engineering - Remote Sensing degree from Purdue University in 2017.
 Rhonda has a passion for all aspects of remote sensing surveying as well as spending time reaching out to the younger generation about the surveying profession.

 Jaehoon Jung is a postdoctoral research associate of Geomatics in the School of Civil and Construction Engineering at Oregon State University.
-He received his BS and PhD in Civil and Environmental Engineering from the Yonsei University.
-His main research areas include Simultaneous Localization and Mapping (SLAM), Building Information Modeling (BIM), and lidar data processing.
-Recent projects he has been involved with include: lidar for maintenance of pavement reflective markings and retro-reflective signs for transportation agencies, and total propagated uncertainty analysis for topobathymetric lidar for NOAA’s National Geodetic Survey.
+He received his BS and PhD in Civil and Environmental Engineering from Yonsei University.
+His main research areas include building information modeling, lidar data processing, and machine learning.
+Recent projects he has been involved with include: efficient extraction and evaluation of complex pavement markings from mobile laser scan data, and development of a web-based GIS tool for assessing earthquake hazards in Oregon.

 Brian Portwood is a professional land surveyor and historian of land rights law, providing advisory, consulting and educational services to the land rights community at no charge, fostering efforts to fully understand and properly resolve all land rights issues that involve a locational component, through interdisciplinary professional collaboration.
 He was born and raised near Chicago, Illinois, graduated from Lamson Business College in Scottsdale, Arizona in 1983, and began his ongoing career in the land surveying industry at that time.
 Over the ensuing 22 years he worked in the private sector in many different states from coast to coast, on land development projects of virtually every kind.
 Since 2005, he has been employed in the public sector as a professional land surveyor by the Bonneville Power Administration, which is a branch of the US Department of Energy, and has been engaged in federal land rights acquisitions.
 He has authored numerous materials supporting the continuing education of professional land surveyors, including quarterly articles on federal land rights topics, which are published by the National Society of Professional Land Surveyors, updating his professional colleagues on developments in federal case law pertaining to title and boundary issues.